 Derivatives provide another means for an investment manager to obtain market exposures and can be more liquid than the assets from which their value is derived.
-The use of derivatives is subordinate to the investment strategy and must be consistent with the objectives of the investment management mandate.

 Derivatives may be entered into by the Authority or its managers and custodians on behalf of the Fund.
-Their use must be consistent with the investment strategy and entered into as specified in each investment management agreement, or where consistent with the terms governing collective investment vehicles.
+Their use must be entered into as specified in each investment management agreement, or where consistent with the terms governing collective investment vehicles.